soxueren/atsd/integration/stata/README.md

 ![](resources/table_description.png)

-- Click on `load` to load the entire table as a dataset in to memory.
+- Click on `load` to load the entire table as a dataset into memory.
 - Click on `query` to re-load the list of tables.

 ## Load Data with SQL Query